How to Buy An Investment Property in New York City

 Does the radiator leak or make noise?

-However, because of the more rundown state of a building, you may need to invest more money upgrading mechanicals, appliances, and insulation.
+However, because of the more rundown state of a building, you may need to invest more money in upgrading mechanicals, appliances, and insulation.

-Whereas a newer development may be market-ready and may be able to fetch higher rent prices.
+Meanwhile, a newer development may be market-ready and may be able to fetch higher rent prices.

 Getting Started in NYC Real Estate Investment